FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Results

 Notably, retrieval precision is consistently low across all architectures.
 As described in Section \ref{sec:agent_architectures}, this is an expected consequence of the Retriever's design, which prioritizes recall over precision, thereby introducing significant noise the agent must navigate.

 \paragraph{LLM model comparison} While there is variation in performance among models, no single model dominates across all metrics (Table \ref{tab:results_models}).
 For the top-performing multi-turn architecture, all models achieve answer correctness within a relatively narrow range (44-50\%).
 This suggests that the agent's architecture and the inherent difficulty of the task are currently more significant bottlenecks than the choice of the base LLM.
-Complete evaluation results for all models and approaches can be found in \appendixref{tab:results_agents_full}.
+Complete evaluation results for all models and approaches can be found in \appendixref{apd:results_agents_full}.

 \paragraph{Effect of retrieval on answer correctness} FHIR-AgentBench, unlike prior benchmarks, allows researchers to analyze how retrieval quality impacts downstream answer correctness.
 To illustrate this, we test the effect of precision on answer correctness in \figureref{fig:precision_graph}.
 We find that for all agents, higher retrieval precision correlates with significant gains in answer correctness.
 This confirms a critical trade-off: while high recall is necessary to obtain the right information, flooding the agent's context with irrelevant FHIR resources directly impairs its ability to find and reason over the correct data.
-This effect is particularly prevalent in the Single-turn LLM + Retriever agent and the Single-turn + FHIR Query Generator agent, both of which have to generate an answer entirely in-context in a single attempt.
+Thus, even with models with larger context windows which make retrieving all required resources more probable, the agent still requires the correct procedural logic (i.e. code generation) to navigate references and parse the complex FHIR structure.
+This finding is consistent with recent studies that show that curating task-relevant information is more effective than loading all available data into the context window, and that irrelevant content can degrade performance~\citep{asai2024selfrag, liu-etal-2024-lost, Anthropic2025ContextEngineering}.

+\paragraph{Need for architectural improvements} Higher precision improves answer correctness across agent architectures, but only up to a certain point - even in the highest precision bucket, correctness is far from 100\%.
+Beyond this retrieval-driven performance gain, our results suggest that better architectural design is required to push the performance boundaries and overcome fundamental reasoning challenges.